istio/istio.io/content/help/faq/mixer/header-rules.md

 manifest](/docs/reference/config/policy-and-telemetry/attribute-vocabulary/), and rules have no dangling references to handlers and instances.

-The attribute values are typically canonicalized before evaluating rules on them.
+The attribute values are typically normalized before evaluating rules on them.
 For example, HTTP headers have lowercase keys in `request.headers` and `response.headers` attributes.
 An expression `request.headers["X-Forwarded-Proto"] == "http"` does not match any request